nightscout/nightscout.github.io/src/documents/guides/03-overview.html.md

 Setup should take about an hour.
 Don’t skip steps, and please see instructions at the end if you have any suggestions for improving the clarity / correctness of these instructions.
+If you have issues check our wiki!

 ### Dexcom G4 Receiver